+ Family: Asteraceae

 Names: Wormwood, Absinthium, Wermut

 Medicinal uses: Similar to mugwort, wormwood acts emmenagogue and stimulates the menstrual blood flow.
 It should not be consumed during pregnancy.
-It further soothes headache and acts anti-icteric, anti-inflammatory and anti-parasitic.
+It soothes headache and acts anti-icteric, anti-inflammatory and anti-parasitic.
 Today it is mostly valued as an appetizer and digestive.
 It is used against gastritis and flatulence, to stimulate liver function and ease gastrointestinal cramps.
+Wormwood contains thujone.

 Magical applications: Wormwood is considered a strong protector and healer.
 It is used for protection from the Evil Eye and martial attacks, and is employed for returning a curse.
 It protects from evil spirits and malign souls.
 It is also used in necromancy and for rituals with the dead.
 Sprigs of wormwood are placed under statues and images of Hecate.
 Place a bundle of dried wormwood leaves on the altar or underneath a holy image.
 Add dried leaves to protection powders and sachets, necromantic and oneiric incense blends or dream pillows.
 It is also used in so-called ‘Kräutermützen’, which ought to help against insomnia.
 Combine with Mugwort for dressing a black mirror, e.g. in rites of Lilith.